-Global expansion is a great way to grow your business and the Czech Republic offers many appealing opportunities.
+Global Expansion is a great way to grow your business, and the Czech Republic offers many appealing opportunities.
 However, the tax laws can be complex and require time-consuming research.
-With over 20 years’ experience in the front rank of international payroll providers, Bradford Jacobs ensures our clients comply with every level of tax and employment law across the globe.
+With over 20 years of experience in the front rank of international payroll providers, Bradford Jacobs ensures our clients comply with every level of tax and employment law across the globe.
 Our knowledge is vital for foreign companies expanding into the Czech Republic.
-By using our PEO-service, we will take care of the complicated legwork so that you can focus on your business goals.
+Using our PEO service, we will take care of the complicated legwork so that you can focus on your business goals.

-We have made it our goal to keep track of the latest changes in the tax policies to always ensure complete compliance.
-To keep you informed and updated too, we created this guide which includes the basic facts regarding tax regulations in the Czech Republic.
+We have made it our goal to keep track of the latest tax policy changes to ensure complete compliance.
+To keep you informed and updated, we created this guide which includes the basic facts regarding tax regulations in the Czech Republic.

 Overview of Taxes in the Czech Republic

 * Although a member of the European Union, the Czech Republic is not in the European Monetary Union’ Eurozone’ and has the Koruna, CZK, as its currency.

 - Individual Income Tax: Up to CZK 141,764 monthly (€5,520, US$6,428) – 15.0%; Above – 23.0%